-Many companies today have implemented a BYOD (Bring Your Own Device) for their employees and more than 50% of businesses have implemented as of the end of 2017 according to Gartner.
-Lots of decisions need to be made when putting into a place a BYOD company policy, including security concerns, data ownership, and possible loss of productivity with personal applications mixing with business.
-While many solutions exist to support large enterprise rollout of BYOD policies, the small and medium business tend to form ad hoc policies to address their most pressing issues.
+Many companies today have implemented a BYOD (Bring Your Own Device) for their employees.
+More than 50% of businesses have implemented as of the end of 2017 according to Gartner.
+A company needs to make lots of decisions when putting into a place a BYOD company policy.
+These include security concerns, data ownership, and possible loss of productivity with personal applications mixing with business.
+While many solutions exist to support large enterprise rollout of BYOD policies, the small and medium businesses tend to form ad hoc policies to address their most pressing issues.
 According to SecureEdge Networks, 80% of all BYOD is completely unmanaged.
-Here is a good starting point for a best practices checklist.
+Here is a good starting point for a BYOD best practices checklist.

-An often overlooked consequence of a BYOD policy is one of the most basic- an employee-owned device has an employee-owned phone number and in many client-facing roles, especially in the field, eg, sales, that number is the one employees give out and many times, is also on their business cards.
-That phone number often becomes the way clients and customers contact your company- and is under the ownership of your employee.
-When that sales rep that has been with your company for 6 years leaves and takes a position at your largest competitor, clients calling to place their order with their favorite sales rep reach them, AT THEIR NEW COMPANY.
+An often-overlooked consequence of a BYOD policy is one of the most basic; an employee-owned device has an employee-owned phone number.
+In many client-facing roles, that number is the one employees give out is often also on their business cards.
+That phone number often becomes the way people contact your company and is under the ownership of your employee.
+If that sales rep leaves and takes a position at your largest competitor, clients calling to place their order with their favorite sales rep reach them at their new company.

 Unified Communications can solve this issue with some very simple best practices.
 At the most basic, you can assign a DID or direct inward dial number then forward that number to the employees mobile.
 Then, you print the DID on business cards.
 Simultaneous ring, or sim-ring, is a feature common to many UC services.
 A user’s desk phone gets an assigned DID that can also ring their mobile or any other specified numbers.
 So, a user can be reached at their desk or away from the office.